Select language:

 ‘I have an amazing wife, sisters, female work colleagues and female friends.
 However, it was excellent having an all male group of blood cancer patients’.

 The death of a loved one is a profoundly challenging experience.
-It is an experience most will go through in a lifetime, however, it is rarely spoken about.
-For some, it can be a very solitary experience.
-Some people do find comfort in talking with others who can personally relate.
-This group is for people who have experienced the death of a loved one from blood cancer in the last 2 years.
+It is an experience most will go through in a lifetime; however, it is rarely spoken about.
+Some people find comfort in talking with others who can relate.
+These groups are for people who have experienced the death of a loved one from blood cancer / disorder in the last 3 years.
 It provides a place of comfort and safety to talk about the bereavement experience with other people who understand.
-The facilitators will provide grief information along the way while drawing on the experiences of the group to guide the interactive discussion.
+The facilitators will provide grief information along the way while drawing on the experiences of the group to guide the discussion.

 ‘For me, it was good to share in the communal experience of grief … honestly and without judgement or platitude.
 Thanks for including me’.

-The Leukaemia Foundation’s education webinars are just one of the many ways to gain information and learn more about blood cancer.
-These webinars are aimed at people living with blood cancer & family / carers.
+The Leukaemia Foundation’s education webinars / seminars are aimed at people living with blood cancer & their support people.
 Health professionals are also welcome to attend.

-The webinars cover various current topics related to blood cancer, with a particular focus on health & wellbeing.
-Some previous topics include sexuality, palliative care, mental health & Covid-19.
+They cover current topics related to blood cancer, with a particular focus on health & wellbeing.
 The information is delivered by experts in the field and cover current information and research, practical strategies as well as personal experience.

 Online communities